gsharma/mongo-rest/README.md

 ## Contributions
 Fork, spoon, knive the project as you see fit (: Pull requests with bug fixes are very welcome.
-If you encounter an issue and do not have the time to submit a patch, please log a Github issue against the project.
+If you encounter an issue and do not have the time to submit a patch, please log a [Github Issue](https://github.com/gsharma/mongo-rest/issues) against the project.

 ## License